chase-lsc/Chase-Test-Docs/docs/Task-2.md

 # Macro for Splitting and Combining Text Columns

 Long lists are commonly found in one column, which has a lack of readability.
-This macro does take one second by calculating the number of the address, extension size of the block and divide one column in three columns to increase the visibility.
+This macro does take one second calculating the number of the address, extension size of the block and dividing one column into three columns to increase the visibility.